Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Analyze with an algorithm

-\\ The big idea of our algorithm is the following: we fix a particular fractal and put IFS, which are equivalent under rotating or flipping into a equivalence class.
+\\ The big idea of our algorithm is the following: we fix a particular fractal and put IFS, which are equivalent under rotating or flipping into an equivalence class.
 After this, we go through all equivalence classes and pick one representant.
 For each representant we set up the equations which have to be fulfilled.
 Since there are typically more equations than parameters, we simplify the equations up to a certain point.
 We then apply the implicit function theorem and receive as the number of free weights the dimension of the subspace, which we save (e.g. in a file).
 After this, we continue with the next IFS until we finished.

-\\ Our first step is to fix a certain fractal with $N$ similitudes and an alphabet $\mathcal A = \{1,\dots, N\}$.
+\\ Our first step is to fix a certain fractal with $N$ similarities and an alphabet $\mathcal A = \{1,\dots, N\}$.
 This could be for example the Sierp\'nski gasket, the 3-level Sierpi\'nski gasket or any other fractal.
-We have to check by hand, if the equivalence relation is in fact equivalent according to assumption (A).
-Luckily, we only have to check this for one particular realisation, since all other realisations are permutations of the word space which won't effect the property of equivalence.\\ Further we have to check, if the homogenous case solves the problem.
-This has it origin in (B1), where we stated that the Martin kernel in the homogenous case exists.
+We have to check by hand, if the equivalence relation is in fact equivalent according to Assumption \ref{A}.
+Luckily, we only have to check this for one particular realization, since all other realizations are permutations of the word space which won't effect the property of equivalence.\\ Further we have to check, if the homogeneous case solves the problem.
+This has it origin in \ref{B1}, where we stated that the Martin kernel in the homogeneous case exists.
 This has also checked only once, since the weights are equal and the equations stay the same under renaming of the variables.

 \\ In the next step we have to put all IFS into equivalence classes, since this saves a lot of calculating time.
 For a better understanding let us start with two small examples. \begin{bsp} Let us consider the Sierpi\'nski gasket.